alphagov/govuk-developer-docs/source/manual/create-a-gpg-key.html.md

 If you are having problems uploading your key, it's worth trying another keyserver.
 Those trying to receive your key may be connecting to a different keyserver than the one you sent your key to.
 This is fine, as the keyservers synchronise, but this may take some time to happen.

-You now should be able to find your key on <http://keys.gnupg.net:11371/>.
+You now should be able to find your key on <https://keys.openpgp.org/>.

-It occasionally takes a while for the keyserver to display pushed keys due to caching.

-You can find an overview of the GPG keyserver pools [here](https://sks-keyservers.net/overview-of-pools.php).

 You may find you also need to configure `dirmngr` to successfully connect to a keyserver by adding either or both of the following lines to `~/.gnupg/dirmngr.conf`: